-It also gives the guidelines to the project team about the project activities, inspires the confidence of core project teams and boosts their morale to play an important role in the success of the project.
+It also gives guidelines to the project team about the project activities, inspires the confidence of core project teams, and boosts their morale to play an important role in the success of the project.

 Here is the specific format that helps us to make a project charter;

 - Project Identification